 As being shown in the Export tab above, ActivePresenter 8 offers you many types of output formats among which you can choose the one that meets your requirements.

-As an illustration, while video must be the target output for those who create video demos or video tutorials, HTML5 Simulation (with SCORM and Tin Can API supported) will be the target format for those who create interactive eLearning contents.
+Meanwhile, HTML5 (with SCORM and Tin Can API supported) will be the target format for those who create interactive eLearning contents.